Analog Automated Radio

-Many took on “beautiful music” formats, which would require a minimum of attention from existing staff members while hoping to bring in more “dignified or distinguished” listeners to their stations on the hope of appealing to “luxury based upper end” advertisers.
-It actually began to work, at least in major markets, but there were quality control issues like periods of dead air, repetition of music segments and so on, all because of the lack of supervision by operators.
+Many took on “beautiful music” formats, which would require a minimum of attention from existing staff members while hoping to bring in more “dignified or distinguished” listeners to their stations in the hope of appealing to “luxury based upper end” advertisers.
+It actually began to work, at least in major markets, but there were quality control issues like periods of dead air, repetition of music segments, and so on, all because of the lack of supervision by operators.

-The manufactures of broadcast equipment had already pitched automation of radio stations as a way to reduce labor costs, but now, they saw a growing market of newly separated FM stations which could benefit from radio automation.
+The manufacturers of broadcast equipment had already pitched automation of radio stations as a way to reduce labor costs, but now, they saw a growing market of newly separated FM stations that could benefit from radio automation.
 That's when the prospects of using radio station automation exploded on the scene.
-Manufactures like ATC (Gates, Harris/Gates), IGM and other pioneers got in early even as far back as the late 1950s with simple automation systems with at least simple short term sequential operations, but others came on board with more complex systems which could run for hours or days without much attention other than music reel changes and commercial cartridge reloads.
+Manufactures like ATC (Gates, Harris/Gates), IGM, and other pioneers got in early even as far back as the late 1950s with simple automation systems with at least simple short term sequential operations, but others came on board with more complex systems which could run for hours or days without much attention other than music reel changes and commercial cartridge reloads.
 More manufacturers entered into the radio automation market from names like SMC, ITC, Schafer, and Broadcast Electronics.
 It's interesting to note that many of these manufacturers had roots right here in mid-Illinois.
 Several of these companies had operations in Quincy and Bloomington, Illinois.
 Note the address of the companies from the ads shown here.

 Even the best automation system needed program material.
-Even though stations could actually program their own music, most didn't have the resources of material to bring a well thought out format to air, and a way to maintain and update the material.
+Even though stations could actually program their own music, most didn't have the resources of material to bring a well-thought-out format to air, and a way to maintain and update the material.
 That's where the format syndicators come in.
 There would be quite a few of these companies each marketing their own brand of alternative music formats, pretty much based in the beautiful music genre.

 Then, in the late 1960s, a company called Drake-Chenault formed by Top 40 DJ/programmer Bill Drake and broadcast owner Gene Chenault began to develop automated formats with a more contemporary sound.
 By the early 1970s, formats like “Hit Parade” which included more MOR standards with chosen contemporary songs which fit the tastes of those up to 50 years old came to be.
 Later “Solid Gold” was created to mix contemporary top 40 with more “oldies” from the late 1950s through the current day was released.
 It seems that every mid-market in the country had a “Solid Gold” FM station, along with some in central Illinois.
 WDBR in Springfield, WBNQ in Bloomington, and WTWO in Peoria are three examples.